WeAreAthlon/frontend-webpack-boilerplate/README.md

     "> 5%"
 ]
 ```
-* The built CSS / JavaScript files will respect the **configured supported browsers** using the following tools:
+* The built CSS / JavaScript files will respect the **configured supported browser versions** using the following tools:
   * [`autoprefixer`](https://github.com/postcss/autoprefixer) - automatically adds vendor prefixes to CSS rules
   * [`babel-preset-env`](https://babeljs.io/docs/en/babel-preset-env) - smart preset that allows you to use the latest JavaScript without needing to micromanage which syntax transforms (*and optionally, browser polyfills*) are needed by your target environment(s).
-* Demo project files to be used as a reference and **demo example** building of:
+* Demo project files to be used as a reference and **example demo** building of:
   * *JavaScript*
   * *SASS / PostCSS*
   * *HTML* templates